koekvall/varcomp-suppl/README.md

-# varcomp-suppl
+# Online supplementary material
-Supplementary material for ["Fast and reliable confidence intervals for a variance component"](https://arxiv.org/abs/2404.15060) by Zhang, Ekvall, and Molstad.
+This repo contains supplementary material, mostly in the form of code to reproduce results, for ["Fast and reliable confidence intervals for a variance component"](https://arxiv.org/abs/2404.15060) by Zhang, Ekvall, and Molstad.

-For an R package implementing the proposed methods, see the repo [lmmvar](https://github.com/yqzhang5972/lmmvar).
+For an `R` package implementing the proposed methods, see the repo [lmmvar](https://github.com/yqzhang5972/lmmvar).

 # Figure 1 (Examples)
 To reproduce Figure 1 from the main manuscript and Figure 1 from the